Codesai/curso-tdd-java/katas-java/birthday-greetings/README.md

-# Tire Pressure Monitoring System Variation
+# Birthday Greetings Service Kata Variation

 ## Goal
 Create a _BirthdayGreetingsService_ with a _greet_ method to greet all the users of your company for its birthday.
 The method shall